-It’s no secret that the United States Postal Service (USPS) has been struggling in recent years.
+It’s no secret that the United States Postal Service (USPS) has been struggling recently.
 With losses of $87 billion since 2007, the Government Accountability Office (GAO) calls the service ‘not financially sustainable’.

-The GAO also confirm that USPS did not make the required $63.2 billion in payments to fund postal retiree health and pension benefits through the fiscal year 2020.
+The GAO also confirms that USPS did not make the required $63.2 billion payments to fund postal retiree health and pension benefits through the fiscal year 2020.
 In short, retirement funds are not getting filled and retirees are going to be stuck without a pension or healthcare.

 The Postal Service Reform Act of 2022 claims to resolve this issue.
 The bill has four primary pillars: